LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Adamantine Arrow.md

 ## Hubris

-Arrows fall afoul of hubris when they overestimate their abilities and create Paradoxes trying to extricate themselves, or when they’re confronted with their own weakness and deficiencies.
+Arrows fall afoul of [[Act of Hubris|Hubris]] when they overestimate their abilities and create Paradoxes trying to extricate themselves, or when they’re confronted with their own weakness and deficiencies.
 It’s also easy for an efficient Arrow to assume he’s conquered all his challenges simply because he tightly manages his life, forgetting that the Order’s truths lie in constant conflict.
 Dedicated Arrows find it easy to mistake disdain for avoiding necessary fights as willingness to forsake peaceful ends.

 Violence must always be a solution, but it is rarely the best solution, so an Arrow grows hubristic when she loses sight of this.
 Life to a member of the Order isn’t so important when forced to choose between existence and integrity, but hubristic Arrows regard keeping your word as more important than human lives and morality.